dotse/tls-fed-auth/tls-fed-auth.md

 # Federation Metadata

-## Metadata Contents

-Metadata contains a list of entities that may be used for communication within the federation.
-Each entity has the following properties:

-- an entity identifier
-- a list of certificate issuers that are allowed to issue certificates for the entity's endpoints
-- a list of the entity's servers and clients

-Servers and clients has a name (for identification) and a list of public key pins used to limit valid endpoint certificates.
+Entities has an organization claim (for identification).
+Servers and clients have a list of public key pins used to limit valid endpoint certificates.
 Public key pinning syntax and semantics is similar to [@RFC7469].
 Server endpoints also include a base URI to connect to the endpoint.

+The following is a non-normative example of a metadata statement.

+<{{example.json}}

 ## Metadata Schema